siberian-fast-food/alogger/README.md

   * the interface will provide some neat features which are not exist in most of the existent loggers, like these:

-    * the possibility to change the logging priority "on the fly" without any significant overhead
+    * the possibility to change the logging priority "on the fly" without any significant overhead thanks to some parse_transform and hot code reloading magic

     * the possibility to change the logging priority by modules or by special tags